Priest-King (sculpture): Description

-The figure wears a toga-like outer garment that only covers one shoulder.
+The figure wears a toga-like outer garment that only covers one shoulder, with a pattern of trefoils; Pakistani sources like to suggest this is in the local ajrak technique of block-printing.
 The interiors of the raised trefoil and other shapes on this were originally filled with a red material, probably some type of paste.
 The interiors of the shapes were left rough, to help this adhere.
 The space around the shapes showed traces, at the time of the original excavation, of a material which by then was "blackish" but may originally have given a green or blue background to the relief shapes.

 Marshall's first thoughts on the IVC had been that the links with Mesopotamia had been very close, and his preliminary reports, up to 1926, called it the "Indo-Sumerian Civilization".
 He then realized this was wrong, and started to use "Indus Civilization".
 There has been much discussion of the possible relationship between the Priest-King and somewhat similar Mesopotamian figures.
 The art historian Benjamin Rowland concluded that "the plastic conception of the head in hard, mask-like planes and certain other technical details are fairly close, and yet not close enough to prove a real relationship".

 According to Gregory Possehl, it is the treatment of the facial hair in particular that suggests the figure was not fully finished.
 While the main beard is carefully worked with parallel lines, the upper lip is also raised above the level of the surrounding flesh, but no lines have been added to show moustache hair; it is simply smooth.
 On the cheeks the lines for the beard continue more faintly onto the cheek, which in a finished piece would probably have been smoothed away.

 Possible support for interpreting the figure as a religious person are the apparent representation of the eyes as fixed on the tip of his nose, a practice in yoga, and the similarity of the robe worn over one shoulder to later garments, including the Buddhist saṃghāti.
 The focus on the tip of the nose was noticed by one of Marshall's Indian assistants, and Marshall saw the same feature in the Pashupati seal.